DustinHall/dustinhall.github.io/reading-notes/git-intro.md

 You can import an existing project or directory into Git by following these steps:

 1. Switch to the target project's directory.
-   - `$ cd test (cd = change directory)`
+   - `cd test (cd = change directory)`
 2. Use git init.
-   - `$ git init`
+   - `git init`
 3. Start tracking these repository files by forming an initial commit.
-   - `$ git add *.c`
+   - `git add *.c`
-   - `$ git add LICENSE`
+   - `git add LICENSE`
-   - `$ git commit -m "any message here"`
+   - `git commit -m "any message here"`

 The files are now tracked and there is an initial commit.

 #### Cloning

-The clone command `$ git clone https://github.com/test` is used to make a copy of an existing Git repository by adding its URL.
+The clone command `git clone https://github.com/test` is used to make a copy of an existing Git repository by adding its URL.
 When you clone a file you copy all versions of all files for the project.
 This creates a directory called test with an initialized .git directory inside it.
 The command will also check out a copy of the newest version of the project.
-To clone a repository into a directory with a name of your choosing use: `$ git clone https://github.com/test mydirectory`.
+To clone a repository into a directory with a name of your choosing use: `git clone https://github.com/test mydirectory`.
 This makes a copy of the target repository in a directory named "my directory".

 ### Workflow
 #### Local Repository Structure